Diana-Kapralova/Diffractive_Optics_on_Python/2.Design_of_Diffractive_Optical_Elements/Exercise/exercise.md

 ## Exersice 2

 Design a 2D grating to generate 3 x 3 diffraction spots of equal intensity.
-Verify the result with MATLAB.
+Verify the result by estimating the efficiency values.